 Vaguely reminiscent at times of cult classics like “Office Space” and “Napoleon Dynamite” yet retaining a deadpan sensibility all its own, “Things to Do” works more effectively as a pure comedy than as a story of personal growth.
+Affectionate two-hander ultimately takes one too many swigs of feel-good tonic, but the nicely synchronized lead performances and writer-director Theodore Bezaire’s sharp eye for the odd comic throwaway generate enormous reserves of goodwill.
 Commercial prospects look optimistic, as do further crowd-pleasing stops on the festival circuit.

 Without a word of explanation — likely because he doesn’t know why himself — gloomy twentysomething Adam Stevenson (Mike Stasko, who co-scripted and co-edited with Bezaire) abruptly leaves his soul-sucking city job and returns home to the rural town where he grew up.
 There, he awkwardly reunites with his confused and somewhat resentful parents (Pat McManus and Joanne Oke); longtime crush Julie (Amy Ballantyne); and Mac, an old school friend who, as riotously played by Daniel Wilson, shifts the comic momentum into high gear.

 Mac, a public urinator, occasional exhibitionist and master of screaming the obvious, is nonetheless extremely likeable, and while Adam at first regards him as an eccentric cling-on, the two sink almost effortlessly into a rock-solid friendship that is the key to the whole picture.